Madurai: Administration and politics

 The municipality of Madurai was constituted on 1 November 1866 as per the Town Improvement Act of 1865.
 The municipality was headed by a chairperson and elections were regularly conducted for the post except during the period 1891 to 1896, when no elections were held due to violent factionalism.
 During the early years of independent India, the Madurai municipality was dominated by reformists of the Indian National Congress.
 Madurai was upgraded to a municipal corporation on 1 May 1971 as per the Madurai City Municipal Corporation Act, 1971.
 It is the second oldest municipal corporation in Tamil Nadu, after Chennai.
 The functions of the municipality are devolved into six departments: General, Engineering, Revenue, Public Health, Town planning, and the Computer Wing.
 All these departments are under the control of a Municipal Commissioner, who is the supreme executive head.
 The legislative powers are vested in a body of 100 members, one each from the 100 wards.
 The legislative body is headed by an elected Mayor assisted by a Deputy Mayor.
 The corporation received several awards in 2008 for implementing development works.

-The city of Madurai is represented in the Tamil Nadu Legislative Assembly by six elected members, one each for the Madurai East, Madurai West, Madurai North, Madurai Central, Madurai South and Thirupparankundram constituencies.
+The city of Madurai is represented in the Tamil Nadu Legislative Assembly by six elected members, one each for the Madurai East, Madurai West, Madurai North, Madurai Central, Madurai South and the Thirupparankundram constituencies.
 Most of Madurai city comes under the Madurai Lok Sabha constituency and elects a member to the Lok Sabha, the lower house of the Parliament of India, once every five years.
 From 1957, the Madurai parliament seat was held by the Indian National Congress seven times in the 1962–67, 1971–77, 1977–80, 1980–84, 1984–89, 1989–91 and 1991 elections.
 The Communist Party of India (Marxist) won the seat three times during 1967–71, 1999–2004 and 2004–09 general elections.
 The Communist Party of India (1957–61), Tamil Maanila Congress (Moopanar) (1996–98), Janata Party (1998), Dravida Munnetra Kazhagam (2009–2014) and All India Anna Dravida Munnertra Kazhagam (2014–2020) have each won once.
 Part of the city which falls under Thirupparankundram assembly constituency comes under the Virudhunagar Lok Sabha constituency.